hybridgroup/gocv/README.md

 Supports the latest OpenCV v3.3

-Uses C-style wrapper around the OpenCV 3 C++ classes to avoid having to deal with applying SWIG to a huge existing codebase.

-The mappings are intended to match as close as possible to the original OpenCV project structure.

-For example, the [OpenCV `videoio` module](https://github.com/opencv/opencv/tree/master/modules/videoio) wrappers can be found in this project in the `videoio.*` files.

-Based on concepts & code from the blog post https://medium.com/@peterleyssens/using-opencv-3-from-golang-5510c312a3c and the repo at https://github.com/sensorbee/opencv

 ## How to use

 This example opens a capture device and output window, and then displays the camera in the window: